sheosi/lily/docs/Architecture.md

 of a special signal as, both, 'order' and 'event' (a signal which is used to signal all kind of things happening from code: start active listening, error ...), are treated differently in the code, specially 'event' which is used in other signals and other parts.
-For the time being the only way to add new signals is by Python (though that is not yet fully implemented, but it shoudln't take long).
+For the time being the only way to add new signals is by own Rust code.

 A skill having multiple signals will activate all of it's actions whenever any of the signals are activated.